 In 2010, the Clifton Gunderson Accounting Firm performance review, commissioned by the Cattlemen’s Beef Board, examined one percent of expenditures and personnel time cards charged by the National Cattlemen’s Beef Association (NCBA) to the Beef Checkoff Program over a 29-month period ending in 2010.
 This was in effect the equivalent of nine days of activity.
 Numerous irregularities were uncovered which resulted in the NCBA being required to return to the National Beef Board more than $200,000.
 These irregularities included improper payment for expenses such as spousal travel, policy work, and golf tournaments.

 This first “final” audit report concluded that NCBA had properly expended all Beef Checkoff Program funds and that the relationship between the Beef Checkoff Program’s Cattlemen’s Beef Board (CBB) and the NCBA complied with U.S. law.
-Because this audit report flew in the face of the Clifton Gunderson Accounting Firm 2010 performance review and screamed of a whitewashing of the facts, OCM promptly filed a request under the Freedom of Information Act (FOIA) for an extensive list of records pertaining to the audit report.
+Because this audit report flew in the face of the Clifton Gunderson 2010 audit and screamed of a whitewashing of the facts, OCM promptly filed a request under the Freedom of Information Act (FOIA) for an extensive list of records pertaining to the audit report.

 The contents of emails released to OCM after the FOIA request was made show there were early drafts of the final report.
 Some emails made reference to the report as reworked and “transformed” because the findings were too “crazy” to publish.

 Another USDA email from January, 2013 establishes that the audit had turned up issues that would give USDA “heartburn” and would “reflect poorly on USDA (as a whole) if released as is,” but these issues seem to have been scrubbed from the first final report.